Crocetane

-Crocetane, or 2,6,11,15-tetramethylhexadecane, is an isoprenoid hydrocarbon compound.
+Crocetane, or 2,6,11,15-tetramethylhexadecane, is an isoprenoid hydrocarbon.
 Unlike its isomer phytane, crocetane has a tail-to-tail linked isoprenoid skeleton.
 Crocetane has been detected in modern sediments and geological records as a biomarker, often associated with anaerobic methane oxidation.

 Research

 Crocetane was first studied in the late 1920s and early 1930s for the structural identification of crocetin, which is its polyunsaturated diacid analogue.
 The infrared spectrum was reported in 1950, the mass spectrum was described in 1968 and the 1H and 13C NMR spectra was obtained in 1990s.

 In 1994, Liangqiao Bian first reported strong 13C depletion in crocetane from anoxic sediments in the Kattegat.
 Such low 13C content is thought to originate from microbes harvesting biogenic methane, which is always 13C depleted, as a carbon source.
 Years later several groups made similar observations in either modern or ancient sediments near methane seeps.
 Crocetane was found in environments with anaerobic methane oxidizing consortium, composed of methanotrophic archea and sulfate-reducing bacteria.
 These work makes crocetane the first biomarker of anaerobic methanotrophy.

 In 2009, Ercin Maslen and her colleagues detected crocetane in highly-mature Devonian sediments and crude oils of the Western Canada Sedimentary Basin.
 They propose that natural product precursor for this crocetane is green sulfur bacteria derived isorenieratene and palaerernieratene, which means that crocetane can also be related to photic zone euxinia in highly matured samples.